mikependon/RepoDB/RepoDb.Documents/documentation.md

 # RepoDb
 A dynamic ORM .Net Library used to create an entity-based repository classes when accessing data from the database.

 ## Class Entity

 It is required that you have your entity classes inherited the `RepoDb.DataEntity` class.
-It is also advisable that you must create an explicit interface that implements the `IDataEntity` interface.
+It is also advisable that you must create an explicit interface that implements the `RepoDb.Interfaces.IDataEntity` interface.
 See example below.

 Entity Interface:
 ```